 1+ tsp If & When Bay Leaf Black Pepper Preserved Meyer Lemon Paste

-Handful of walnuts or pine nuts (We used walnuts because we had them on hand AND we forgot to buy pine nuts.
+Handful of walnuts or pine nuts (we used walnuts because we had them on hand and because we forgot to buy pine nuts.
 Oops.)

 Clean the greens.
 Remove kale from stems.
 Place half the leaves in a food processor.
 If they all won't fit, begin with what will.

 Divide basil into two bunches.
 Remove leaves from one bunch and add to food processor.
 Set aside the remainder.